Boundary Disputes in General

 Much of the legislative framework is contained within the Environmental Management and Pollution Control Act 1994 (Tas) and the seven Environmental Management and Pollution Control Regulations.
 These are administered by the Environmental Protection Authority (EPA), an office of the state government.
 Other acts which impact on the EPA are the Land Use, Planning and Approvals Act 1993 (Tas), and the Litter Act 2007 (Tas).

-Remedies are available through the Magistrates Court and the Supreme Court, as well as through the Resource Management and Planning Appeal Tribunal.
+Remedies are available through the use of arbitrators, the Magistrates Court and the Supreme Court, as well as through the Resource and Planning Stream of the Tasmanian Civil and Administrative Tribunal.